 Urban farms have a significant impact on the food system, local economy, and urban environment.
-For this reason, we want to ensure the farmers who manage these plots have access to resources and capital they need to be successful, proceeds from the Farm Tour will provide an honorarium for each farm site and continue to fund the Urban Growers Professional Development Scholarship.
+For this reason, we want to ensure the farmers who manage these plots have access to resources and capital they need to be successful.
+Funds from the Farm Tour will once again support an honorarium for each farm site and continue to fund the Urban Growers Professional Development Scholarship.
 Please pledge your support of our local urban farms and purchase your tickets today!